The free energy of the large-$N$ fermionic Chern$\unicode{x2013}$Simons theory in the 'temporal' gauge: Setting up the problem

 Note that the expression on the RHS of \eqref{athreei} is a total derivative on $S^2$.
 It follows that the integral on the RHS of \eqref{athreei} vanishes on $S^2$, so \eqref{athreei} always admits a solution, given by,

 where $\lambda_{\alpha}$ is a constant.
 It follows that the path integral over $\{A_3^{\alpha}\}$ reduces to an ordinary integral over the $N$ numbers $\{\lambda_{\alpha}\}$.
 At this stage, it remains to perform the path integral over $\psi_\alpha$, the integral over the $N$ numbers $\{\lambda_{\alpha}\}$, and the summation over the fluxes $\{n_{\alpha}\}$.
 The action that we are instructed to use for this purpose is \eqref{exact}, with $A_3^\alpha$ given by \eqref{athreein}.
-Note, in particular, that the first term in the first line of \eqref{exact} takes the form,
+Note, in particular, that the first term in the first line of \eqref{exact} reduces to,\footnote{This term arises from the constant background flux piece of $F_{12}$, i.e., the first term in \eqref{eq:F12_split}.}

 where $g_2$ is the determinant of the metric on the sphere, and $V_2$ is the volume of the two-sphere.\footnote{In order to obtain the detailed form of this term, we use the fact that the constant flux on a sphere is proportional to its volume form.} However, since the second term on the RHS of \eqref{athreein} has no $l=0$ piece (since it is a total derivative), its contribution to \eqref{inchernsimonsflux} vanishes, and \eqref{inchernsimonsflux} simplifies to,